WoochCompany/send-it/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3 (GPL-3.0)**.

+### You are free to:
+- Use this software for **commercial or non-commercial purposes**.
+- Modify and redistribute the software, **as long as any modified version is also released under the GPL-3.0 license**.

+### You may not:
+- Sell a modified version under a different license.
+- Use this code in a proprietary project without releasing your modifications under the GPL-3.0.

+### Full License Text
+See the [LICENSE](LICENSE) file for the complete legal terms.

+---
+**Note:** This license ensures that all improvements remain open and accessible to the community.
 ## 🤝 Support

 If you encounter any issues or have questions: